GoogleChrome/web.dev/src/site/content/en/react/how-amp-can-guarantee-fastness-in-your-nextjs-app/index.md

   - houssein
 subhead: |
   Learn about the benefits and tradeoffs of supporting AMP in your Next.js app
-date: 2019-10-17
+date: 2019-10-29
 draft: true
 codelabs: how-to-use-amp-in-nextjs
 ---

-[AMP](https://amp.dev) (Accelerated Mobile Pages) is a web component framework that guarantees fast page loads.
+[AMP](https://amp.dev) is a web component framework that guarantees fast page loads.
 [Next.js][intro] has built-in support for AMP.

 ## What will you learn?